davegi/tpai_deep_research_from_scratch/tasks/tasks-prd-research-agent-framework.md

     - [ ] Add at least one example scoring implementation and unit tests

   - [ ] 5.4 Define a unified `Location` Pydantic model/interface in `src/research_agent_framework/models.py`
-    - [ ] Fields for address, lat/lon, name, etc.
+    - [ ] .Fields for address, lat/lon, name, etc.
     - [ ] Ensure adapters (LLM, SerpAPI, Tavily) can return/consume this model
     - [ ] Add unit tests for model validation and edge cases